This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antibiotics: This medicine is given to help treat or prevent an infection caused by bacteria.

 - Antifungal medicines: These medicines are given to treat fungal laryngitis.
-Ask your caregiver for more information on antifungal medicines.
+Ask your healthcare provider for more information on antifungal medicines.

 - Antiacid medicines: These medicines, called proton pump inhibitors, are used to decrease the amount of acid made by your stomach.